Godfrey Lagden (politician): Politics

-Lagden was educated at Richmond Hill School in Richmond, Surrey.
-He worked for Sun Insurance 1931–34 and for IBM 1934–71.
-In 1955 he was elected Member of Parliament (MP) for the marginal constituency of Hornchurch, winning the seat from Labour.
+Lagden entered politics after the war; he was elected to the Hornchurch Urban District in 1948 and to the Essex County Council in 1949.
+He was the unsuccessful Conservative candidate for Thurrock at the 1951 election.
+In 1955, he was elected Member of Parliament (MP) for the marginal constituency of Hornchurch, winning the seat from Labour.
+The Daily Telegraph described him as a member of the party's right who "oppos[ed] Rhodesian sanctions and the abolition of capital punishment".
 Lagden held Hornchurch until his defeat at the 1966 general election by the Labour candidate Alan Lee Williams.